Are Acuras good cars that, among other factors, are reliable and easy to maintain? Our detailed brand assessment provides an answer.

 Is Acura a luxury car manufacturer?
 The answer is Yes, though there is a slight distinction.

-In other words, its cars and SUVs are generally considered an upgrade over mainstream vehicles such as Hondas, Toyotas, and Kias but not quite at the same level as those from full-fledged brands such as Mercedes, BMW, Lexus, and even Volvo in regards to prestige, features, and capabilities.
+In other words, its cars and SUVs are generally considered an upgrade over mainstream vehicles such as Hondas, Toyotas, and Kias but not quite on the same level as those from full-fledged brands such as Mercedes, BMW, Lexus, and even Volvo in regards to prestige, features, and capabilities.

 So you get a luxury car with more features, better craftsmanship, and better performance than most mainstream cars but at a more affordable price than charged by other luxury carmakers.